OSGeo/PROJ/docs/source/faq.rst

 don't align with the cardinal directions of a compass.
 For example it is not obvious which coordinate component aligns to which axis in a skewed coordinate system with a 45 degrees angle against the north direction.
-Similarly, a geocentric cartesain coordinate system usually has the z-component aligned with the rotational axis of the earth and hence the axis points towards north.
+Similarly, a geocentric cartesian coordinate system usually has the z-component aligned with the rotational axis of the earth and hence the axis points towards north.
 Both cases are incompatible with the convention of always having the x-component be the east/west axis, the y-component the north/south axis and the z-component the up/down axis.